 Process for Course Substitutions

 The student must have identified him or herself with Office of Academic Development and have on file documentation of how his/her disability condition affects the ability to learn the relevant course.
-This documentation must be complete and approved as acceptable documentation by the Office of Graduate/Undergraduate Studies and the Office of Academic Development
+This documentation must be complete and approved as acceptable documentation by the Division of Student Success and the Office of Academic Development

 The student must schedule an appointment to meet with the Director of Academic Development to discuss the policy and procedures for requesting a course substitution.